kevinkzx/adventofcode_2024/README.md

 ### Day 3 part 2

 set flag when encounter a do() or don't(). only carry out the mul() instruction if the flag is do().

 ---

+### Day 4 part 1

+when we encounter a "X", we check the corresponding 'star' pattern. once it does not match, we set the corresponding direction to false. count and return number of true

+### Day 4 part 2

+when we encouter an "A", we get the 4 corners and make a temporary list. we check this list against all the other possible permutation. cout and return

+---